A fresh install of Windows 10 is bloated with bells and whistles.

 Here are the steps I take after installing Windows 10 to make it more pleasant to use.

-I am deliberately keeping away from mentioning third-party software as it is depends so much on what the users needs are – however, installing another browser like Google Chrome wouldn’t hurt.
+I am deliberately keeping away from installing third-party software as it is depends on what the users needs are – however, installing another browser like Google Chrome wouldn’t hurt.

 Mostly for privacy reasons – you’re going to want to say NO to using Cortana – the “Suri” of Windows.
 Like Suri – what you ask is cataloged and shared with Microsoft.